Kidney Pain vs Back Pain: Know the Difference

 Here is the link https://www.nanavatimaxhospital.org/blogs/is-your-back-pain-an-indication-of-kidney-stones

 The kidneys are a pair of bean-shaped organs that form a part of the excretory system.
 The kidneys are responsible for purifying the blood of various wastes and toxins which are then thrown out of the body along with the urine.
 The kidneys also regulate various metabolic activities that are vital for our existence.
 These are located on either side of the lower back, just below the rib cage which means that if anything is wrong with your kidneys, the pain is likely to radiate to your lower back.
 This is the reason why a lot of people mistake kidney pain for back pain and viceversa.
-Reports given by the best hospital in India have shown that a lot of patients who come to the hospital complaining of back pain have been found to be suffering from kidney stones which are the most common cause of kidney pain.

-What Exactly are Kidney Stones?
+What exactly are Kidney Stones?

 Kidney stones, also known as renal calculi,are solid deposits or clumps formed by the accumulation of dissolved minerals like calcium oxalate and struvite in the inner lining of the kidneys.
 The size of these stones vary and these can be as large as a golf ball.
 Smaller stones usually go unnoticed and pass out of the body along with the urine whereas larger stones can get stuck in the urinary tract and need to be removed surgically.
 Treatment for kidney stones is offered at all the leading urology hospitals in Mumbai.